TrifanBogdan24/To-pit-or-not-to-pit/README.md

 It will call the functions associated to the given sensor.

-Like **imple print**, the `Index not in range!` will appear if the index is invalid.
+Like **simple print**, the `Index not in range!` will appear if the index is invalid.

 ### 4. `clear`
 ---

-It will delete mulfunctioning sensor (containing error-prone values) from the array of sensors.
+It will delete mulfunctioning sensors (containing error-prone values) from the array of sensors.

 ### 5. `exit`